 2007: COA breaks ground on the Building A Expansion Project.

 2011: College of The Albemarle celebrates 50 years of serving the Albemarle area - Pasquotank, Camden, Chowan, Currituck, Dare, Gates, and Perquimans Counties.

-Today: College of The Albemarle serves close to 4000 students at locations in Elizabeth City, Currituck, Dare County, and Chowan County.
+Today: College of The Albemarle serves close to 4000 students at locations in Currituck, Dare, Edenton-Chowan and Elizabeth City.

 Back to Top